 All fixes must have a test case which demonstrates the defect.
 The test should fail before the change, and pass after the change.

-All pull requests must pass continuous integration tests on the project CI server.
+All pull requests must pass continuous integration tests.
+Code changes must pass on project CI server.
 Pull requests that only change documentation and comments can use GitHub Actions results.

 Do not land any pull requests without passing (green or yellow) CI runs.
 If there are CI failures unrelated to the change in the pull request, try “Resume Build”.
 It is in the left navigation of the relevant